 Launched in 2010, the Women’s Solidarity Society engages women both locally and nationally who are interested in contributing to programming and exhibitions that focus on women’s and girls’ issues.
 The Center is where women and girls will learn about the continuum of gender issues, ranging from women’s suffrage and the role of women in The American Civil Rights Movement to contemporary gender-based human rights issues.

-- Quarterly vision meetings to engage new women in our work and answer questions about The National Center for Civil and Human Rights.
+- Annual meetings to engage new women in our work and prioritize women’s programming at The National Center for Civil and Human Rights

 Women are invited to join the Women’s Solidarity Society by participating in the three parts of the Society’s work: